 This Applications Usage specifies the standard XML format for supporting searches towards External Directories.

-If the External Directories content is stored at the CAB Server, the content SHALL conform to the standard XML format (see sub clause “XML Schema”) and stored in the Global Tree of the Application Usage as described in [OMA XDM Core] sub clause 5.5 “Global Documents”.
+If the External Directories content is stored at the CAB Server, the content SHALL conform to the standard XML format (see sub-clause 5.4.5.1.4 “XML Schema”) and stored in the Global Tree of the Application Usage as described in [XDM Core] sub-clause 5.5 “Global Documents”.

 Application Unique ID